trangj/crappit/README.md

   REDIS_URL: "<your redis database url>"
 ```

+Environment variables are provided in the .env.development folder for the client.
+However, I use imgix and you will have to replace the NEXT_PUBLIC_IMAGE_LOADER_URL variable with your own imgix storage.

+6. Note the different services that I have used.
+You will need to set up an S3 bucket to allow for file uploads, Google Cloud OAuth keys for authentication with Google, and a Sendgrid account to allow emails to be sent.

-6. To run the server, enter the command:
+7. To run the server, enter the command:

 ```
 npm run dev
 ```

-7. Have fun!
+8. Have fun!